10 Snakes That Rest On Incredibly Thin Branches

 A harmless US snake, which is the cousin of the smooth green snake.
 The rough version is literally rougher to touch, and lives further to the south, inhabiting Georgia, Louisiana, Florida, Texas, and even northern Mexico.

 Another difference is that rough green snakes (Opheodrys aestivus) are far more at home in trees than their cousin.
 They’re not inherently a tree snake, and they’re equally comfortable in long tufts of overgrown grass, but they ascend vertical trunks extremely easily.
 Once they’ve ascended, they weave effortlessly over the thinnest branches, including sharp spooky branches like those found in a haunted Halloween-style forest.

-Rough green snakes aren’t tiny, and reach a maximum of 116cm, yet their thin body makes them an expert tightrope walker on branches.
+Rough green snakes aren’t tiny, often exceeding 1 metre, yet their thin body makes them an expert tightrope walker on branches.
 Rough green snakes also ascend especially high up trees.
 They’ve been observed by scientists clinging to branches 10 metres high, in a survey from White County, Arizona, and another handful were over 8 metres.

 7 Keeled slug snake